 Lincoln City has a wonderful year-round temperate climate.
 There are some hot days in the summer and a few chilly evenings in the winter, you can expect to experience temperatures ranging between 45º and 80º.
 Our beaches can get windy and our ocean is cold, so bundle up on those days, but make sure to pack the sunblock for those other days.

 Courtesy of KATU-TV & the Inn At Spanish Head

 The KATU Coast Camera is located at the Inn At Spanish Head in Lincoln City.
 From this location we can see north up the coast, south to the mouth of Siletz Bay, and of course there is the Pacific Ocean itself with its fierce winter storms and dramatic sunsets.

 A tsunami is an extremely unlikely event, but it never hurts to be prepared.
-IF YOU ARE AT THE BEACH AND YOU FEEL AN EARTHQUAKE, drop, cover and hold during the quake and move inland and uphill quickly, or use local evacuation routes.
-(You may be better off on foot than in your car.)
+In the event of an earthquake and possible tsunami, drop, cover and hold during the quake and move inland and uphill quickly, or use local evacuation routes.
 Then wait for an official all clear before returning to the beach.